-Scope of Capability Assessment Methods GMP The ACCP within the consequences of cr eir scope of practice needs to minimise the physical and psychological itical illness. С, М 1, 2, 3 Scope of Practice Is able to perform independently Can identify and minimise the long-term consequences of critical illr Can inform patients and carers about the requirements for continuin from critical care Can manage the safe and timely discharge of patients from the ICU/ ng care after discharge Demonstrates knowledge of The physical and psychological challenges for rehabilitation The significance and relevance of critical care patient follow-up both following discharge n within hospit al and
+Scope of Capability Assessment Methods GMP The ACCP within their scope of practice needs to minimise the physical and psychological consequences of critical illness. С, М 1, 2, 3

+Scope of Practice Is able to perform independently Can identify and minimise the long-term consequences of critical illness Can inform patients and carers about the requirements for continuing care after discharge from critical care Can manage the safe and timely discharge of patients from the ICU/HDU Demonstrates knowledge of The physical and psychological challenges for rehabilitation The significance and relevance of critical care patient follow-up both within hospital and following discharge

-These specialist capabilities draw on the Legal and Ethical Aspects of Care capabilities of legal framework for practice (3.19); Communication capabilities of breaking bad news (3.14); and communication with colleagues and cooperation (3.16).
+These specialist capabilities draw on the Legal and Ethical Aspects of Care Capabilities of the Legal Framework for Practice (3.19); Communication capabilities of Breaking Bad News (3.14); and Communication with Colleagues and Cooperation (3.16).

-4.9 End of life care patient.
-This involver withdrawal of treatn ir scope of practice may be required to actively participate in the manage ment will include situations where management and care plans include the nent to a critically ill patient where the emphasis of care is placed on the patient and their dependants. ne limitation o r Scope of Capability Assessment GMP Take account re skills, the ACCP will need to: of ethical issues distress to patients and dependants I, C, M, S 1, 2, 3, 4 Scope of Practice Can manage the appropriate aspects of the procedure for withholding or withdrawing treatment once agreed with the multi-disciplinary team.
+4.9 End of Life Care

+The ACCP within their scope of practice may be required to actively participate in the management of the dying patient.
+This involvement will include situations where management and care plans include the limitation or withdrawal of treatment to a critically ill patient where the emphasis of care is placed on the minimisation of distress to both the patient and their dependants.

+Scope of Capability Assessment Methods GMP In addition to the core skills, the ACCP will need to: Take account of ethical issues I, C, M, S 1, 2, 3, 4 Minimise the distress to patients and dependants scope of Fluctice Is able to perform independently Can manage the appropriate aspects of the procedure for withholding or withdrawing treatment once agreed with the multi-disciplinary team.
 Can communicate care plans and discuss end of life care with patients and their dependents.
-Can manage the process of palliative care of the critically ill patient Is able to perform under indirect supervision. (indirect = onsite and off-site) nder indirect upervision. ndirect = onsite
+Can manage the process of palliative care of the critically ill patient Is able to perform under indirect supervision (indirect = onsite and off-site) Can optimise organ function ready for brain-stem death testing

-These specialist capabilities draw on the Communication capabilities (3.13-3.16); and Personal Attitudes and Behaviours capabilities of personal behaviour (3.26).
+These specialist capabilities draw on the Communication Capabilities (3.13-3.16); and Personal Attitudes and Behaviours Capabilities of Personal Behaviour (3.26).

-4.10 Transport

-The Advanced Critical Care Practitioner may be required to transport critically ill patients safely, both intra- and inter-hospital.
+4.10 Transport Objective: The Advanced Critical Care Practitioner may be required to transport critically ill patients safely, both intra- and interhospital.
+Scope of Capability The Advanced Critical Care Practitioner must consider national and local transportation guidelines including those produced by the Intensive Care Society and Association of

-Scope of Capability Assessment Methods GMP guidelines including al Care Practitioner must consider national and local transportation those produced by the Intensive Care Society and Association of eat Britain and Ireland (AAGBI).
-D 1, 2, 3 Scope of Practice Is able to perform independently • Can undertake intra- hospital transport of the critically ill patient outside the ICU/HDU including the mechanically ventilated and spontaneously breathing patient in accordance with local guidelines and standards.
+Can undertake intra- hospital transport of the critically ill patient outside the ICU/HDU including the mechanically ventilated and spontaneously breathing patient in accordance with local guidelines and standards.